2023 Nigerien coup d'état: Bazoum's detention

-Early in the morning, the Nigerien presidency's Twitter account announced that presidential guards, commanded by General Abdourahamane Tchiani (Note: Known as "Omar Tchiani" before his given name was given out in his public appearance following the coup.) engaged in an "anti-Republican demonstration" and tried "in vain" to obtain the support of the other security forces.
-It also said that President Mohamed Bazoum and his family were well after reports emerged that he was being held in the Presidential Palace in the capital, Niamey.
-Interior Minister Hamadou Souley was also arrested and held in the palace, while roughly twenty members of the Presidential Guard were spotted outside later in the day.
-The coup was reportedly led by Tchiani, whom analysts said Bazoum had planned to relieve from his position.
-Sources close to President Bazoum said that he had decided on Tchiani's dismissal at a cabinet meeting on 24 July as their relations had reportedly become strained.

-Bazoum's wife, Hadiza Bazoum, and son, Salem, were detained with him at the presidential palace, while his daughters were in Paris at the time of the coup.
+Early in the morning, the Nigerien presidency's Twitter account announced that presidential guards, commanded by Tiani (Note: Known as "Omar Tchiani" before his given name was given out in his public appearance following the coup.) engaged in an "anti-Republican demonstration" and tried "in vain" to obtain the support of the other security forces.
+It also said that Bazoum and his family were well after reports emerged that he was being held in the Presidential Palace in Niamey.
+Interior Minister Hamadou Souley was also arrested and held in the palace, while roughly 20 members of the presidential guard were spotted outside later in the day.
+The coup was reportedly led by Tiani, whom analysts said Bazoum had planned to relieve from his position.
+Sources close to Bazoum said that he had decided on Tiani's dismissal at a cabinet meeting on 24 July as their relations had reportedly become strained.
+Bazoum's wife Hadiza Bazoum and son Salem were detained with him at the presidential palace; his daughters were in Paris at the time of the coup.

 Bazoum and his family were still in detention in mid-November 2023, reportedly with little food, water, or electricity.

 Military mobilization

 In the morning the palace and adjacent ministries were blocked off by military vehicles and palace staff were prevented from accessing their offices.
-Up to 400 civilian supporters of Bazoum tried to approach the palace, but were dispersed by the Presidential Guard with gunfire, leaving one injured.
+Up to 400 civilian supporters of Bazoum tried to approach the palace but were dispersed by the presidential guard with gunfire, leaving one injured.
 Elsewhere in Niamey, the situation was described as calm.
-The Presidency also claimed that protests in support of Bazoum had occurred around the country's overseas diplomatic missions.
+The presidency claimed that protests in support of Bazoum had occurred around the country's overseas diplomatic missions.

 In response to these events, Niger's armed forces surrounded the presidential palace in support of Bazoum.
-The Army also issued a statement saying they had secured "major strategic points" in the country.
-The Presidency stated that the Army and the National Guard were ready to attack the presidential guard.
-The BBC also reported that loyalist forces had surrounded the state broadcaster ORTN.
+The army issued a statement saying they had secured "major strategic points" in the country.
+The presidency stated that the army and the National Guard were ready to attack the presidential guard.
+The BBC reported that loyalist forces had surrounded the state broadcaster ORTN.
 The US embassy warned against travel along Niamey's Boulevard de la Republique, where the Presidential Palace was located.